New Jersey Appellate Division Permits a Driver and Employer’s Determination of Improper Actions as Admissible Evidence

 This is a sharp reminder that any documents a business creates in the investigation of an accident can certainly be utilized against it at the ultimate trial, and in some cases be the ultimate swing in a decision of a jury.

-Thank you to Ryan Geib for his contribution to this post.
-Should you have any questions, please do not hesitate to contact Tom Bracken.
+Should you have questions, please feel free to contact Tom Bracken.